noseka1/openshift-auto-upi/README.md

 * Red Hat Enterprise Linux 8
 * Fedora release >= 31

-Before continuing with the next steps, make sure that you applied the [OS-specific configuration instructions](docs/os_specific_config.md).
+Before continuing with the next steps, make sure that you applied the [OS-specific configuration instructions](docs/os_specific_config.md) to your Helper host.

+If you plan to use *filetranspiler* for creating ignition configs, follow the setup instructions at [Using filetranspiler with openshift-auto-upi](docs/filetranspiler.md)

+Complete the Help host setup with:

 ```
 $ yum install git